 But this sensitivity is called — in a way rightly — the “pure sensitivity” by scientists close to the IPCC, because it does not yet take into account the influence of water vapor.
 But since water vapor is an even more potent greenhouse gas, and more water vapor is produced by the -induced temperature increase, in this way of thinking the sensitivity is thereby effectively doubled.
 Thus it is possible to arrive at a sensitivity of 2°, which can then be arbitrarily increased by other catastrophic scenarios such as hypothetical melting of polar ice.
 They completely disregard cumulus cloud formation, which would also be enhanced by increasing the water vapor content and which would lead to a reduction of the incident energy, i.e. to a strong negative feedback.
 At best, the cloud issue is used by arguing that the very high cirrus clouds may lead to an enhancement of the greenhouse effect.

-In my opinion, however, tearing apart , clouds, and water vapor when calculating sensitivity is unwarranted.
-If all factors are considered simultaneously, this leads to the above mentioned low sensitivity of 0.5°.
+Therefore, tearing apart , clouds, and water vapor when calculating sensitivity is unwarranted.
+All factors need to be considered simultaneously, this leads to the low sensitivity of 0.5°.